-A red card is a probably a weird place to start this list.
+A red card is probably a weird place to start this list.
 Pyroblast is definitively a weird card, though.
 It usually belongs in the sideboard.
 But if you know that one player that always plays blue, this red counterspell will work perfectly.

 Pyroblast is really strong against a blue deck – you get both a removal spell and a counterspell.
 For just one mana!
 Such efficiency certainly deserves a spot in Top 10 Best MTG Counterspell list.